Hours:Mon/Tu/Th/Fri., 9 a.m. – 5 p.m.

 Richards Treat University Center (RTUC)

 Richards Treat University Center (RTUC) provides an exciting and functional place for numerous University events.
-RTUC houses student lounge areas, conference and meeting rooms, Wornick Dining Hall, the Big Blue Bistro, and several University offices, including Dining Services, Catering, the Office of Student Programs, the Center for Multicultural Student Affairs, the Center for International Education, and the Campus Scheduling office.
-RTUC also houses the University Information Center (UIC), the Game Room, WJMU, the campus radio station, and the Office of Student Organizations (OSO).
+RTUC houses student lounge areas, conference and meeting rooms, Wornick Dining Hall, the Big Blue Bistro, and several University offices, including Dining Services, Catering, and the Office of Inclusion and Student Engagement.
+RTUC also houses the University Information Center (UIC), the Game Room, WJMU, the campus radio station, and a student study lounge.